Natali07-max/python-beginners/README.rst

 ***************************************

 This workshop is an introduction to basic programming concepts and abstractions.
-It is laid out for hands-on workshops taking up roughly 4 hours.
+It is laid out for hands-on workshops taking up approximately 4 hours.
 While we have tried to be compatible with Python 2 _and_ 3 wherever possible, we'd strongly encourage you to use Python 3.